 Find Out Where to Apply for the Switzerland Visa

-In most cases, you will need to apply at the Swiss representation in your country.
+In most cases, you will need to apply to the Swiss representation in your country.
 This could be a Swiss embassy or consulate.
 However, not all countries have their own Swiss embassy/consulate.

 In those cases, you need to find out in which other Schengen-area country’s embassy/consulate Switzerland has outsourced visa applications to.
 It may even be that you need to travel to a neighboring country.